T3kton/contractor/INSTALL.rst

 /etc/contractor/master.conf to enable the sqlite option if desired.
 Keep in mind that sqlite option requires making the database writeable by www-data.www-data.

-copy the .deb and .respkg files from the build server to the new contractor vm.
+copy the .deb and .respkg files from the build server to the target contractor vm.

 setup repos and install some required tools::